jaskiranparmar111/codepath-prework-internship/README.md

 * [ ] User wins the game after guessing a complete pattern
 * [ ] User loses the game after an incorrect guess

-The following **optional** features are implemented:

-* [ ] Any HTML page elements (including game buttons) has been styled differently than in the tutorial
-* [ ] Buttons use a pitch (frequency) other than the ones in the tutorial
-* [ ] More than 4 functional game buttons
-* [ ] Playback speeds up on each turn
-* [ ] Computer picks a different pattern each time the game is played
-* [ ] Player only loses after 3 mistakes (instead of on the first mistake)
-* [ ] Game button appearance change goes beyond color (e.g. add an image)
-* [ ] Game button sound is more complex than a single tone (e.g. an audio file, a chord, a sequence of multiple tones)
-* [ ] User has a limited amount of time to enter their guess on each turn

-The following **additional** features are implemented:

 - [ ] List anything else that you can get done to improve the app!